 In 2016-17, Drs.
 Brooks, Kevin Cullinane and Thanos Pallis co-edited a volume Revisiting Port Governance and Port Reform: A Multi-Country Examination for Elsevier’s Research in Transportation Business and Management.
 The volume contained 25 country studies on experiences with port reform, and focus on lessons learned from efforts to attract new business through governance reform or address competition in the industry through deregulation or privatization of the sector.
 Please see the Publications page for connections to this work.
 In addition to this work, there has been solo work since the early 1990s on port reform in Canada feeding into a submission to Canada’s 2018 Port Modernization Review and work with Sheila Farrell on assessing Richard O. Goss’ principles for port policy.
 (See the publications page for this work.)

-The last meeting of the Port Performance Research Network (PPRN) was held in Kyoto Japan on June 26, 2017.
+The last meeting of the Port Performance Research Network (PPRN) was held in Athens Greece on June 25, 2019.
 In 2016, the chair of the PPRN was handed over from founder Mary R. Brooks to Gordon Wilmsmeier.
-The new website has been established and the 2016, 2015, 2014, 2013 and 2012 presentations are available for download there.
-The next meeting will be in June 2019, just before the IAME meeting in Athens Greece.
+The new website has been established and the 2012-2018 presentations are available for download there.
+The Hong Kong meeting planned for 2020 has been postponed to 2021.

 Five studies have resulted from the data collected and all have been published.
 Links have been posted on the publications page.
 The 2012 public report for the AAPA is available for download by clicking here: AAPA Report Final.